Eric-Guo/wechat/README.md

 ## Configuration

+#### Configure for wechat
+URL address for wechat is `http://your-server.com/wechat` appid and secret please look at the following document.

 #### Configure for command line

 To using `wechat` command solely, needs created configure file `~/.wechat.yml` and including below content for public account. the access_token will be write as a file.